Luna-Tensorflow/RegressionTutorial/README.md

 ![](Screenshots/suffle.png)

-Function to divide dataset with given ratio, into test and train parts.
+Function that divides dataset with given ratio, into test and train parts.

 ```
 def sample table fracTest: